return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     beforehand.
 This is calling order used by the default helper implementation in \ :c:func:`drm_atomic_helper_check`\ .

-    When using \ :c:func:`drm_atomic_helper_check_planes`\  CRTCs' ->atomic_check()
-    hooks are called after the ones for planes, which allows drivers to assign shared resources requested by planes in the CRTC callback here.
+    When using \ :c:func:`drm_atomic_helper_check_planes`\  this hook is called after the \ :c:type:`drm_plane_helper_funcs.atomc_check <drm_plane_helper_funcs>`\  hook for planes, which allows drivers to assign shared resources requested by planes in this callback here.
 For more complicated dependencies the driver can call the provided check helpers multiple times until the computed state has a final configuration and everything has been checked.

     This function is also allowed to inspect any other object's state and can add more state objects to the atomic commit if needed.
-Care must be taken though to ensure that state check&compute functions for these added states are all called, and derived state in other objects all updated.
+Care must be taken though to ensure that state check and compute functions for these added states are all called, and derived state in other objects all updated.
 Again the recommendation is to just call check helpers until a maximal configuration is reached.